upsidedownlabs/upsidedownlabs.github.io/research/research-papers/index.rst

         +===============================================================================+================================================================+===========================+
         | `Development of Low-Cost Biosignal Acquisition System for ECG, EMG, and EOG`_ | Hassanein Riyadh Mahmood, Manaf K. Hussein, Riyadh A. Abedraba | University of Wasit, Iraq |
         +-------------------------------------------------------------------------------+----------------------------------------------------------------+---------------------------+

+.. note:: Published your own research paper using BioAmp hardware?
+Send it to us at contact@upsidedownlabs.tech and we will add it to the list!